Elijah-Bodden/Membrane/docs.md

     This script extends two built-in prototypes, in both cases to add a specific formatting micro-protocol, and both times using unusual, unambiguous names to prevent potential future conflicts.<br><br>
     > **_NOTE:_** server reactions are specific to the signaling server used.
 Here it is assumed you are using the one from `/src/server`, but you can employ any custom implementation you want.
     - #### WebSocket.prototype.crudeSend
-        This function accepts a mandatory first argument, `type`, and an optional second `typeArgs`—an object containing data relevant to the specific type.
+        Accepts a mandatory first argument, `type`, and an optional second, `typeArgs`—an object containing data relevant to the specific type.
 This data is then bundled appropriately and sent to the server.
 The function allows for the following types:
-        - heartbeat - Generates an empty message to indicate a node is still living, as websocket does not implement any ping-pong functionality natively.
+        - heartbeat - Sends an empty message to indicate a peer is still living for a non-native ping-pong implementation.
-        - reportNode - Indicates that a particular node provided an invalid SDP package to a node newly requesting entry.
-The server will increase this node's routing weight (making it less probable it will route to it again), and provide a new route to the caller.
-If the node receives invalid data three times in a row, it will throw a fatal error and cease attempting.
+        - reportNode - Alerts the server that a particular peer provided invalid SDP to a node newly requesting entry.
+The server will increase the offender's routing weight (making it less probable it will route to it again), and provide a new route to the caller.
+If the node receives invalid data from different nodes three times in a row, it will throw a fatal error and stop attempting.
-        - returnSDP - Returns generaed SDP in response to a request from the server.
+        - returnSDP - Returns SDP made in response to a request from the server (this will be provided, in turn, to a node newly entering the network, one half of the initial server signal).
-        - ignoreSDPRequest - Like reportNode but for when a node is asked to provide an answer to a new entry's request; if the seed SDP provided is invalid, a node will call this.
+        - ignoreSDPRequest - Like reportNode but for a node helping a prospective new peer; if the seed SDP provided by said new node is invalid, this type will be used.
 The server will modestly penalize the node reporting the error, and send an `["ERROR"]` package to the initial requester.
     - #### RTCDatachannel.prototype.standardSend
-      Simmilarly to crudeSend, this function accepts either one or two arguments.
-However, no checks are performed to ensure packages conform to formatting standards, and therefore must be done before calling this function.
+      Like crudeSend, this function takes either one or two arguments.
+However, here no checks are performed to make sure a package is properly formatted, and thus it must contain the correct data from the beginning.
 For a full list of possible inputs, see [CONFIG.communication.packageArgs](https://github.com/Elijah-Bodden/Membrane#communicationpackageargs).
+In the end, all data are bundled up and sent to the rtcDataChannel which the method is called on.
 - ### EventHandlingMechanism
-  This class is instantiated globally under the variable name `eventHandler` within the project; see its section in [Utilities](https://github.com/Elijah-Bodden/Membrane#eventhandlingmechanism) for more information
+  This class is available globally under the variable name `eventHandler`; for more information, check out the official [kNow](https://github.com/Elijah-Bodden/kNow) repo, which was spun off of the Membrane version.
 - ### AbstractMap
   Once again, see the [relevant section](https://github.com/Elijah-Bodden/Membrane#abstractmap) of Utilities for a more complete treatment of the matter.
 The version in `lib` differs from the utility only insofar as it also contains efficient `exportList` and `importList` methods.
 Export values are stored compactly inside of the `export` variable once generated.
 The property `exportRefreshed` conveys whether the current value of `export` accurately represents the map.
 The higher-level `optionalExport` method will `exportList` if and only if `exportRefreshed` is false.
 This class is globally instantiated as `networkMap`; this is used to find the most efficient peer routes across the network.
 Taking `Object.keys(networkMap.nodes)` or `Object.keys(networkMap.adjacencyList)` will render a list of all nodes within the current network.
 - ### PeerConnection